-Problem Possible Cause Action Door does not lock Lock mechanism is damaged.
-Inspect lock/latch, Replace if necessary.
-Door does not lock (Magnetic Access Control Option) Magnetic door lock is not aligned with the strike plate.
+Problem Possible Cause Action i.Lock Interlock option not working Key switch is turned OFF.
+Turn key switch ON Magnetic door lock is not aligned with the strike plate.
 Align lock/door to the match strike plate.
 Magnetic lock is not receiving power.
 Trace voltage to the lock using the schematic, replace lock if needed.
+Obstruction preventing door to close completely.
+Check for obstruction(s) and remove.
+Door switch is broken.
+Replace door switch.
+Door does not lock Lock mechanism is damaged.
+Inspect lock/latch, Replace if necessary.